 - Other causes of internal server error in WordPress are corrupted .htaccess file and PHP memory limit.

-Solutions to fix 500 internal server error in WordPress:-
+Ideas to fix 500 internal server error in WordPress

 These solutions require making a lot of changes in your site’s root directory.
-It’s strongly recommended you backup your site before trying any of these solutions in case anything goes wrong.
+So, we strongly recommended you to backup your site before trying any of these solutions.

 If you are using PHP version above 5.3 and your .htaccess file consists of “register_globals = on” line you need to remove it and reload your site.
 As register globals only support till PHP version 5.3.